 Day 1: Stockholm to Västerås

-The first day of our driving holiday would turn out to be the only day with temperatures above 20 degrees all week.
+The first day of our road trip would turn out to be the only day with temperatures above 20 degrees all week.
 We therefore took the opportunity to be outdoors as much as we could.
 The kids thought without a doubt that the pirate golf was the most fun this day and I have to admit that it was incredibly fun!

-The first stop of the car holiday was in Sigtuna, one of Sweden's oldest and most charming small towns.
+The road trip's first stop was in Sigtuna, one of Sweden's oldest and most charming small towns.
 We often go here for walks and coffee, both in summer and winter.

 Don't miss: Saint Olof's church ruins